-The component type name, needs to be multiport_syslogtcp Host name or IP address to bind to.
-Space-separated list (one or more) of ports to bind to.
-2500 Maximum size of a single event line, in bytes.
-If specified, the port number will be stored in the header of each event using the header name specified here.
-This allows for interceptors and channel selectors to customize routing logic based on the incoming port.
-UTF-8 Default character set used while parsing syslog events into strings.
-Character set is configurable on a per-port basis.
-100 Maximum number of events to attempt to process per request loop.
-Using the default is usually fine.
-1024 Size of the internal Mina read buffer.
+Property Name Default Description channels type The component type name, needs to be multiport_syslogtcp host Host name or IP address to bind to. ports Space-separated list (one or more) of ports to bind to. eventSize 2500 Maximum size of a single event line, in bytes. keepFields none Setting this to 'all' will preserve the Priority, Timestamp and Hostname in the body of the event.
+A spaced separated list of fields to include is allowed as well.
+Currently, the following fields can be included: priority, version, timestamp, hostname.
+The values 'true' and 'false' have been deprecated in favor of 'all' and 'none'. portHeader - If specified, the port number will be stored in the header of each event using the header name specified here.
+This allows for interceptors and channel selectors to customize routing logic based on the incoming port. charset.default UTF-8 Default character set used while parsing syslog events into strings. charset.port. <port></port> Character set is configurable on a per-port basis. batchSize 100 Maximum number of events to attempt to process per request loop.
+Using the default is usually fine. readBufferSize 1024 Size of the internal Mina read buffer.
 Provided for performance tuning.
-Using the default is usually fine. (auto- Number of processors available on the system for use while processing messages.
-Default is to auto-detect # of CPUs using detected) the Java Runtime API.
-Mina will spawn 2 request-processing threads per detected CPU, which is often reasonable. replicating replicating, multiplexing, or custom Depends on the selector.type value Space-separated list of interceptors.
-2500 - UTF-8 - 100 1024 (auto-detected) replicating -
+Using the default is usually fine. numProcessors (auto- detected) Number of processors available on the system for use while processing messages.
+Default is to auto-detect # of CPUs using the Java Runtime API.
+Mina will spawn 2 request-processing threads per detected CPU, which is often reasonable. selector.type replicating replicating, multiplexing, or custom selector.
+Depends on the selector.type value interceptors Space-separated list of interceptors. interceptors.